 People are also reading…

-- Virginia Tech softball heading to LSU for NCAAs
+- Virginia Tech baseball gets NCAA bid, heading to Los Angeles

 VHSL girls wrestling championships: King's Fork's Hayden Mayo defeats Courtland's Elena Carter by 2-1 decision in 152-pound title match